Dangerous Driving Solicitors

 For Causing Death By Dangerous Driving - Click Here

 Dangerous driving is usually defined by the presence of 'risk' (i.e. the risk of causing physical injury or significant property damage).
 It is the most serious non-injury driving offence.
-As such, it carries a mandatory 12 month driving disqualification and an extended re-test (including theory and practical).
+As such, it carries a mandatory 12 month driving disqualification and a compulsory extended re-test (including theory and practical).
 A motorist who is convicted of dangerous driving could also be sent to jail.
 You can read more about the penalties below.

 Dangerous Driving Penalty

 The maximum penalty for dangerous driving in the Magistrates' Court is 6 months imprisonment.
-If the case is dealt with in the Crown Court the maximum is 2 years imprisonment.
+If the case is dealt with in the Crown Court the maximum sentence is 2 years imprisonment.
 The minimum penalty is a mandatory 12 month driving ban and a fine of up to £5,000.00 for a first offence.
 The offence also carries an extended retest.

 An extended retest requires a driver to resit their theory and practical driving test.
 The practical test lasts 60 minutes and carries higher fees.
 You will not be issued with a driving licence until you pass.